yaroslavkhilyk/Slaskie-Wilki---official-web-page-of-professional-e-gaming-organization/README.md

 ## MAIN GOALS OF THIS PROJECT:

-My main goals while I was working on this project were to deepen my understanding of HTML, CSS/SASS, JavaScript and to learn how to use my knowledge about responsive web design in practice.
+My main goals while I was working on this project were to deepen my understanding of HTML, CSS/SASS, JavaScript, Bootstrap and to learn how to use my knowledge about various type of animation and responsive web design in practice.